 The Handbook is the absolute authority relating to projects exhibited at Vanderburgh County Fair.
-The Achievement Award is a year-end award of the Horse and Pony Club.
+The Horse and Pony Completion Award is a year-end award of the Horse and Pony Club.
 To qualify for this award Club Rules must be met.

-High Point: To qualify for high point, you must attend 2/3 of the meetings and 2/3 of the workdays.
+High Point: To qualify for high point, you must meet the required points on the Horse and Pony Completion Award.